angular/angular/src/material/tabs/tabs.md

 `MatTabNavBar`, implements a navigation interaction pattern by using a `<nav>` element with anchor elements as the "tabs".
 You should use this component when you want your cross-page navigation to look like a tabbed interface.
 As a rule of thumb, you should consider `MatTabNavBar` if changing tabs would change the browser URL.
+For all navigation, including with `MatTabNavBar`, always move browser focus to an element at the beginning of the content to which the user is navgating.
+Furthermore, consider placing your `<router-outlet>` inside of a [landmark region](https://www.w3.org/TR/wai-aria-1.1/#dfn-landmark) appropriate to the page.

+Avoid mixing both `MatTabGroup` and `MatTabNavBar` in your application.
+The inconsistent interaction patterns applied between the components may confuse users.

 #### Labels

 Always provide an accessible label via `aria-label` or `aria-describedby` for tabs without descriptive text content.

-When using `MatTabNavGroup`, you should also specify a label for the `<nav>` element.
+When using `MatTabNavGroup`, always specify a label for the `<nav>` element.

 #### Keyboard interaction